Bikeman868/NPL/docs/SYNTAX.md

-This code means that for all messages routed to this pipe, add an entry to the global capture list of the message saying that any `GraphQlRequest` messages that are emitted during its processing should be sent only to the `GraphQl` network's default entry point.
+This code means that for all messages routed to this pipe, add an entry to the global capture list of the message saying that any `GraphQlRequest` messages that are emitted during its processing should be sent only to the `graphQl` network's default entry point.

 To unpack this a little, `route * {}` sets up a routing rule in the pipe for all message types, where the contents of the scope block defines how to modify the message's routing table.